kennethleungty/Image-Metadata-Exif/README.md

 - `Image_Metadata_Extraction_EXIF.ipynb`: Notebook showcasing the different image metadata processing techniques (e.g. create, read, update, delete) with the exif library
 - `batch_process_metadata.py`: Python script to batch process metadata of a set of images
    - This can be done by running this command in the terminal: `python batch_process_metadata.py`
    - The default folder is set as sample_images.
-To define the folder of the images designated for processing, you can use the --f attribute (str)
+To define the folder of the images designated for processing, you can use the --f attribute (string) to indicate folder name
    - For example, `python batch_process_metadata.py --f 'images_to_process'`
+   - Output (CSV file) will be automatically saved in `/data` folder

 ### References
 - https://exif.readthedocs.io/en/latest/